aprilkrg/django_code_along/PLAN.md

 ## Change profile page

-*We could probably use some partials or template inheritance to populate the 'shows_list.html' in the 'profile.html', but we'll cheat and just copy over the code in the html.*
+*We could probably use some partials or template inheritance to populate the 'shows_list.html' in the 'profile.html', but we'll just copy over the code in the html.*

 [template inheritance docs](https://docs.djangoproject.com/en/4.0/ref/templates/language/#template-inheritance-1)